annieholly/programminglog/programminglog.md

 #### All the Code Meetups Crew (ATCMC) - A Facebook Group?

+#### An app to let groups upvote/downvote things for future topics, suggestions, etc.

 #### LOL tech or techgiggles

 #### Monthly newsletter with updates to resources page and a monthly giggle